Robust Frequent Directions with Application in Online Learning: The Proof of Theorem

-The first inequality is obtain by the concavity of the log determinant function \cite{DBLP:journals/eor/Lemarechal06}, the second inequality comes from the Jensen's inequality and the other steps is based on the procedure of the algorithm.
+The first inequality is obtained by the concavity of the log determinant function \citep{DBLP:journals/eor/Lemarechal06}, the second inequality comes from the Jensen's inequality and the other steps are based on the procedure of the algorithm.

 The other one $\frac{1}{2}\sum_{t=1}^T(\sigma_m^\ut)^2\tr\big(\V^\ut(\bH^\ut)^{-1}(\V^\ut)^\top\big)$ can be bounded as

 Hence, we have